wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 2.4.0.3 =
+* The "You do not have sufficient permissions to access this page." error was caused by the plugin not reporting Error 403: Account Locked on the settings page.
+This release adds that error code.
+* Consolidated dupe `session_start()` function
+* Form Designer menu option now does not display if the plugin is not properly configured
+* Updated Form Designer page permissions to `manage_options` instead of `administrator`

 = 2.4.0.2 =
 * Possibly fixed issue with "You do not have sufficient permissions to access this page." error <a href="http://wordpress.org/support/topic/you-do-not-have-sufficient-permissions-to-access-this-page-136?replies=4">as reported in the support forum</a>.